sebastienrousseau/dotfiles/docs/README.md

 footer: Copyright © Sebastien Rousseau 2015-2022.
 All rights reserved.

 # Used for the description meta tag, for SEO
-metaTitle: Dotfiles - Simply designed to fit your shell life!
+metaTitle: About - Dotfiles (EN)
-description: Dotfiles are a set of macOS, Linux and Windows configuration files.They are aimed at making your life easier by providing a set of scripts and configuration files with new ways to get things done.
+description: Bash configuration files for macOS, Linux and Windows.
+Tailored to your needs and usage.
 ---